010binary/alx-low_level_programming/README.md

- this my readme for the intro to C course in ALX
+ this is the README for memory allocation in C from my ALX course